edu-m/fex/README.md

 - Character special: \_file\_
 - Default: file

-If you have a suggestion regarding further differentiation or ideas, feel free to send a pull request.
+If you have a suggestion regarding further differentiation or ideas, feel free to send a pull request or raise an issue.

 # Why
 I wanted to experiment with a custom software for a fast, reliable, no-nonsense navigation between folders.